BotWithUs/BwuWiki/docs/Scripts/Mining/UberMine/index.md

 ---
 title: UberMine
-description: Optimize your mining in game with precision and automation.
+description: Optimize your mining in-game with precision and automation.
 slug: /UberMine
 ---